Chiefs sign running back Ronald Jones

-KANSAS CITY, Mo. — According to NFL Network Tom Pelissero, the Chiefs signs former Tampa Bay Buccaneers running back Ronald Jones to a one-year deal.
+KANSAS CITY, Mo. — According to NFL Network’s Tom Pelissero, the Chiefs signs former Tampa Bay Buccaneers running back Ronald Jones to a one-year deal.

 Jones spent four seasons with Tampa Bay where he started 25 games, ran for 2174 total yards and 18 touchdowns during his tenure.